z669016/mybooks/README.md

 For proper response on not-found situations (e.g. book with id not found), the ```NotFoundException``` was introduced and linked into the framework using the ```NotFoundExceptionResolver```.

-In order to test using Graphiql (required additional setting in the ```application.yml```), security on the GraphQL interface was disabled in the security configuration.
+In order to test using GraphQL (required additional setting in the ```application.yml```), security on the GraphQL interface was disabled in the security configuration.

 ## RestAssured
 Replacing the use of the RestTemplate with [rest-assured](https://rest-assured.io/), was pretty easy.
-It also allowed cleanup as the rest assured framework handles https out of th e box.
+It also allowed cleanup as the rest assured framework handles https out of the box.
 It also knows how to translate (map) responses given a class type, so no need to pass an ObjectMapper.

 ## Recreating the database from scratch
 This feature has been implemented as a test.
 During testing of the feature I discovered a couple of new things as well.

-When running a test annotated with ```@JdbcTest``` the test will use the ```schema.sql``` and ```data.sql``` files to create an in-memory H2 database, while ignoring most of the database settings in yoor ```application.yml```.
+When running a test annotated with ```@JdbcTest``` the test will use the ```schema.sql``` and ```data.sql``` files to create an in-memory H2 database, while ignoring most of the database settings in your ```application.yml```.
 To run the tests against a real database, you need to use ```@SpringBootTest``` and ```@AutoConfigureMockMvc```.

 When running a test annotated with ```@AutoConfigureTestDatabase(replace = AutoConfigureTestDatabase.Replace.NONE)```,